CMD Ident

 National insurance (NI) contributions are payable by an employee aged 16 or over who earn above £242 a week or are self-employed and make a profit of £11,908 or more in a year.
 These contributions are made to qualify for certain benefits such as a state pension or maternity allowance.
 The amount you pay depends on your personal circumstances and the different classes of NI payments.

-To estimate your take-home pay and see a snapshot of the deductions you will be required to pay, simply complete the short form above.
-You can also adjust the tax year for a historical view of your earnings or modify your gross salary if you are working on a temporary contract and are paid a weekly or hourly.
+To estimate your take-home pay or net pay you will be required to pay, simply complete the short form above.
+You can also adjust the tax year for a historical view of your earnings and a few other factors to give you a more accurate figure.